helium/HIP/0082-helium-mobile-service-provider.md

 HIP53 specifies two conditions which Service Provider needs to meet to be allowed to operate on the Mobile Network:

 - Stake a minimum of 500M MOBILE,
-- Obtain MOBILE DAO governance approval.
+- Obtain MOBILE subDAO governance approval.

 Once voted in as a Service Provider, the operation of Helium Mobile on the Mobile Network should be governed with subsequent HIPs, until a new process of governance is created.